From Hitchin Systems to Rational Elliptic Surfaces with C*-actions via Orbifold Hilbert Schemes: Introduction

 \subsection{Main results}

-Let $\mc X$ be an orbifold surface with stacky locus of codimension two, and let $\pi : \mc X \to X$ denote its coarse moduli space.
-In Section~\ref{sec NS gp}, we study changes of polarization on $\mc X$ and show that there exists a polarization $H$ on $X$ such that, for a generic numerical $K$-class $\upsilon \in K^{\mathrm{num}}(\mc X)$, the moduli space $\mc M_\upsilon$ of semistable sheaves contains no strictly semistable objects (see Theorem~\ref{thm change of plarization} and Lemma \ref{lemm no str ss}).
-Assuming either $K_\mc X \cdot \pi^*H < 0$ or $K_\mc X \cong \mc O_\mc X$, we prove that $\mc M_\upsilon$ is a connected smooth projective scheme (Proposition~\ref{pro sm of mod}, Corollary~\ref{thm connectedness of moduli}).
-In particular, if $\mc X$ admits a Poisson structure, then $\mc M_\upsilon$ is a connected smooth projective scheme equipped with a natural Poisson structure (Proposition~\ref{pro poi st on moduli}).
-To establish this, we construct the Atiyah class on smooth Deligne–Mumford stacks (Section~\ref{subsec at class}), which differs from the general construction for algebraic stacks given by Kuhn \cite{ku24}.
-Using the Atiyah class, we then define the Kodaira–Spencer map for $\mc M_\upsilon$, and thereby obtain explicit descriptions of its tangent and cotangent bundles (Proposition~\ref{pro ks map}, Corollary~\ref{cor cotang of mod sp}).
-Moreover, we represent the diagonal class of $\mc M_\upsilon$ in terms of Chern classes, and show that $\mc M_\upsilon$ is generated by the Künneth components of the orbifold Chern character of a universal sheaf (Theorem~\ref{thm genetators of moduli}).
-In Section \ref{sec orb Hilb schemes}, we construct the Hilbert scheme $\hilb^{\alpha}(\mc X)$ for $\alpha \in \mc N$ (notation in Corollary~\ref{cor lattice for hilb}), prove its smoothness, and compute its dimension (Proposition~\ref{pro hilb sch}).
-The key point we obtain is \begin{theorem} Assume that $K_\mc X\cdot H<0$ or $K_\mc X\cong\mc O_\mc X$. \begin{enumerate}[$(1)$] \item For any $\alpha\in\mc N$, $\hilb^\alpha(\mc X)$ is a smooth connected projective scheme.
-Furthermore, if $\mc X$ admits a Poisson structure, then $\hilb^\alpha(\mc X)$ admits one as well. \item The Hilbert-Chow morphism $h : \hilb^{n}(\mc X)\rightarrow\sym^n(X)$ is a resolution of singularities.
-If $\mc X$ equipped with a Poisson structure, then $h$ is a Poisson resolution with respect to the induced Poisson structures. \item $h : \hilb^{1}(\mc X)\rightarrow X$ is the minimal resolution. \end{enumerate}
+For an algebraic normal surface with quotient singularities, there exists an associated smooth Deligne-Mumford stack\textemdash namely, the canonical stack\textemdash whose coarse moduli space is the surface itself, and whose stacky locus has codimension two.
+Henceforth, in what follows, we only consider the orbifold surface whose stacky locus has codimension two.
+Let $X$ be an orbifold surface with coarse moduli space $\pi : \mc X\rightarrow X$.
+In Section~\ref{sec NS gp}, we study the wall-crossing theory on the orbifold surface $\mc X$.
+The reason for employing the classical wall-crossing theory is that, at present, Bridgeland stability is defined only for orbifold surfaces with rational double point singularities (see \cite{lr22}).
+We analyze the wall-crossing phenomena for stability conditions on $\mc X$ and establish the existence of a polarization $H$ on $X$ such that, for a generic numerical $K$-class $\upsilon \in K^{\mathrm{num}}(\mc X)$, the moduli space $\mc M_\upsilon$ of semistable sheaves contains no strictly semistable objects (see Theorem~\ref{thm change of plarization} and Lemma~\ref{lemm no str ss}).
+Assuming additionally that either $K_\mc X \cdot \pi^*H < 0$ or $K_\mc X \cong \mc O_\mc X$, we show that $\mc M_\upsilon$ is a connected, smooth, projective scheme (Proposition~\ref{pro sm of mod}, Corollary~\ref{thm connectedness of moduli}).
+Moreover, if $\mc X$ is equipped with a Poisson structure, then $\mc M_\upsilon$ naturally inherits a compatible Poisson structure, thereby forming a connected, smooth, projective Poisson variety (Proposition~\ref{pro poi st on moduli}).
+To achieve these results, we construct the Atiyah class for smooth Deligne–Mumford stacks (Section~\ref{subsec at class}), in a manner distinct from the general construction for algebraic stacks by Kuhn \cite{ku24}.
+This construction enables the definition of the Kodaira–Spencer map for $\mc M_\upsilon$, yielding explicit descriptions of its tangent and cotangent bundles (Proposition~\ref{pro ks map}, Corollary~\ref{cor cotang of mod sp}).
+Furthermore, we express the diagonal class of $\mc M_\upsilon$ in terms of Chern classes and prove that its cohomology ring is generated by the Künneth components of the orbifold Chern character associated with a universal sheaf (Theorem~\ref{thm genetators of moduli}).
+In Section~\ref{sec orb Hilb schemes}, we carry out a systematic study of the Hilbert scheme $\hilb^{\alpha}(\mc X)$ for $\alpha \in \mc N$ (notation as in Corollary~\ref{cor lattice for hilb}).
+These investigations culminate in the following theorem: